pdjr-build/firmware-factory/modules/winint/README.md

 connector and is powered directly from the NMEA bus.
 The module has an NMEA LEN of 1.5.

-Two control output channels, UP and DOWN are implemented as volt free relays with flyback protection rated at 5A and suitable for winch relay or solenoid operation.
+Two control output channels, UP and DOWN are implemented as volt free, snubber protected, relays with rated at 5A and suitable for winch relay or solenoid operation.
 Six optically isolated sensor input channels can be connected to 12/24V external signals or to solid state proximity NPN proximity sensors.